When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 An inflamed large intestine may not be able to reabsorb sufficient water or salt from the bowel and this can result in the passing a large volume of diarrhea or semi-solid stool.
 Fluids need to be replaced during bouts of diarrhea and vomiting to prevent dehydration.
 Usually, this can be achieved by drinking more liquid but in severe cases, a solution of salt and glucose in water may be prescribed to improve absorption.

-During a relapse, high fiber foods such as wholemeal bread, high fiber breakfast cereals, dried fruit and pulses, beans, lentils, peas, and sprouts, may make diarrhea worse.
+During a relapse, high-fiber foods such as wholemeal bread, high-fiber breakfast cereals, dried fruit and pulses, beans, lentils, peas, and sprouts, may make diarrhea worse.
 Reducing fiber may help reduce bowel movements.
 When symptoms improve, fiber can be gradually reintroduced back into the diet to the level that is tolerated.
-Those who suffer from constipation or who are troubled by passing hard stools need to maintain an adequate level of fiber in the diet.
+Those who suffer from constipation or who are troubled by passing hard stools need to maintain an adequate level of fiber in their diet.
 Bulking agents, stool softeners, or osmotic laxatives may be helpful.

 When the intestine is inflamed its capacity to absorb fat is impaired and even a moderate amount of fat in the diet may cause wind and diarrhea.
 Restricting high-fat foods may help.
 However, it is important to replace these foods with carbohydrate- and protein-rich foods to prevent weight loss.